 MINH TSAI is a foodie, and founder of Hodo Soy Beanery, an artisanal tofu company in the Bay Area.
 Prior to starting Hodo, Minh spent 10 years in strategic consulting and investment banking working with fortune 500 companies.
 Minh graduated from Columbia with a BA in Asian Studies and Masters in Economic Development.
 Beside his passion for food, Minh enjoys writing, wines and friendships.

-KHOI NGUYEN is currently studying Cultural Studies at George Mason University.
+KHOI NGUYEN is currently studying American Studies at University of Minnesota.
 They received a MA in Women’s Studies with a concentration on queer Asian American literature at Southern Connecticut State University.
 Khoi taught creative writing to high school youth for the Asian American Writers’ Workshop, and started DVAN’s Youth Program.
 They lectured in Asian American Studies at San Francisco State University.

 DO THI TUYET NGAHonorary Board/Core member

 Designer: My-Lan Tran